itsyahboijim/HBF/README.md

 2. Deploy the database (MongoDB) that the project uses via `docker compose up -d`
 3. Run the server via the command `npm run dev`

-## Roadmap
+## Roadmap / Improvements

 I am currently learning React so, in this repository's `backend` branch it will be repurposed as a backend server for the React frontend.
 Such is to be accomplished:

 - [ ] Throw errors on routes beginning with `/interface`
 - [ ] Disable browser cookie interactions
 - [ ] Modify redirects to throw an error instead

+In addition, this project was one of the first few projects I had, and as I have grown as a developer, certain implementations that I have applied here are becoming unscratchable itches that I must resolve.
+As such, the following improvements are to be accomplshed:

+- [ ] Change database connection implementation to be more flexible
+- [ ] Apply a hashing algorithm for passwords